Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.16.0
+# Announcing C-Blosc2 2.17.0
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

 This introduces some new features and improvements:

-* Use _fseeki64/_ftelli64/_stat64 on Windows for large file (>2 GB) support.
+* New b2nd_copy_buffer2() function for copying buffers with typesizes larger than 255.
+The previous b2nd_copy_buffer() function is now deprecated and will be removed in a future release.

+* Support repeated values larger than 8-bit, also for n-dim arrays.
+  This is useful for compressing arrays with large runs of repeated values, like in the case of images with large areas of the same color.

+* Fix a leak in the pthreads emulation for Windows.
+Fixes #647.
-  Thanks to Abhi Jaiantilal (@ajaiantilal) for the report and help.
+  Thanks to @jocbeh for the report and fix (#655).

-* Add 12-byte unshuffle for avx2.
-Thanks to Tom Birch (@froody).
-* Add 12-byte sse2 unshuffle implementation.
-Thanks to Tom Birch (@froody).
+* Update zstd to 1.5.7.
+Thanks to Tom Birch.
-* Better description of the Blosc2 format as a whole.

 For more info, please see the release notes in: